wellcomecollection/docs/rfcs/039-requesting-api-design/README.md

     }
     ```

--   This will return an item for every item in the corresponding `/works` request.
+-   This will return an item for every identified item in the corresponding `/works` request.

     If an item cannot be requested (e.g. it is tracked in Calm, not Sierra), we will return a `not-requestable` status.
     This includes items that only have digital locations.